See DOC Policy 1.5.D.1 Inmate Visiting (Under About Us/Policies) for more detailed information on this topic.

 What if an inmate is hospitalized?
 Can I still visit them?

-If the Warden or designee approves in advance, a hospitalized inmate may receive visits from immediate family, an Attorney of Record or clergy.
+If the Warden or designee and the attending physician/care provider approves, a hospitalized inmate may receive visits from immediate family, an Attorney of Record or clergy.
 All visitors must be on the approved visit list of the inmate or approved through a Special Visit Request.
-Hospital visits are subject to provisions of DOC policy, in addition to all hospital guidelines and rules pertaining to patient visits.
+Hospital visits are subject to provisions of DOC policy, directives and any applied restrictions set by the Warden or their designee in addition to all hospital guidelines and rules pertaining to patient visits.

 Security staff may be assigned to the hospitalized inmate.
 They will assure the visit has been authorized.